vineesha35/Github_PRIssueLens/README.md

 ## 🚀 Usage

-- 1️⃣ **Enter API Tokens**
+*Enter API Tokens*
-GROQ API Key → Enter in the "Settings" section of the sidebar.
+ - GROQ API Key → Enter in the "Settings" section of the sidebar.

-GitHub Token (optional) → Generate from GitHub with repo scope and paste it in the "GitHub Token" field in the sidebar.
+ - GitHub Token (optional) → Generate from GitHub with repo scope and paste it in the "GitHub Token" field in the sidebar.

-2️⃣ **Input GitHub URL**
+## Input GitHub URL
 Paste the GitHub pull request or issue URL:

 arduino
 Copy
 Edit
 https://github.com/owner/repo/pull/123
+into the input box and press Enter.